sabinahung/weatherAPI/README.md

 # weatherAPI

-In this assignment, we practice how to retrieve information from existing API.
+In this assignment, we reviewed on how to retrieve information from the [weather API](https://www.weatherapi.com/).

+It was not a challenging task thanks to their well-written [documentation](https://www.weatherapi.com/docs/).